 “You guys have to figure that out,” I mean, where did that come from?

 After that, in the weeks that followed, I picked up some more distinct thoughts like that.
-Plus, other strange events happened, some of which I have already written about, such as lights flickering off and on, a radio that could not be turned off, a package that had the wrong tracking info showing her time of death, and more.
+Plus, other strange events happened, some of which I have already written about, such as lights flickering off and on, a radio that could not be turned off, a package that had the wrong tracking info showing her time of death, the story of Heather's star, and more.

 So were those messages from Heather?

 You know, I am a very self-critical and rational person, a trained scientist and analyst.
 But the events here, plus some others I experienced, are so far out there that I cannot rationally explain them anymore, nor write them off as chance.
 And hearing her voice, just as it used to be, saying things I cannot imagine myself saying, it really makes me think that there was more to it than just my subconscious.
 Therefore, I personally believe that, yes, these were signs.

 So that prepped me, and made me more open to the possibility of receiving messages from “beyond,” whatever that may mean.

 After Heather’s death I also picked up my spiritual studies again, reading books on souls, reincarnation, life between lives (the “interlife”), eastern and western philosophy, and so on.
 One of these was “Beyond Past Lives,” by regression hypnotist Mira Kelley.
 It stood out a bit from similar books because she talks not just about past lives and life-between-lives, but also parallel lives and simultaneous time.

 That was new to me, and my introduction to “the next level.”
 As I found out, a lot of this was based on the material by Jane Roberts, who, while in trance, channeled an entity called “Seth.”

 I have to say, I am very skeptical of channeling, as there is so much, well, “weird” stuff out there.